Bizarro

 Bizarro (/bɪˈzɑroʊ/) is a supervillain appearing in American comic books published by DC Comics.
 The character was created by writer Otto Binder and artist George Papp as a "mirror image" of Superman, and first appeared in Superboy #68 (1958).
 Debuting in the Silver Age of Comic Books (1956 – c.
-1970), the character has often been portrayed as an antagonist to Superman, though on occasion he also takes on an antihero role.
+1970), the character has often been portrayed as an antagonist to Superman, though on occasion he also takes on an antihero role while doing things in a backwards way.

 In addition to appearing in the company's publications, he has also appeared in adapted media and tie-in products, such as animated and live-action television series, trading cards, toys, and video games.

 Publication history

 Bizarro debuted in Superboy No. 68 (published in August; cover-dated October 1958), writer Otto Binder casting the character as a Frankenstein's monster pastiche that possessed all the powers of Superboy.
 Shunned for his unenviable appearance, the teen version of Bizarro only appeared in a single comic book story.
 An adult version appeared around the same time in the Superman daily newspaper comic strip written by Alvin Schwartz, debuting in Episode 105: "The Battle With Bizarro" (strips 6147–6242: August 25, 1958 to December 13, 1958).
 According to comics historian Mark Evanier, Schwartz long claimed that he originated the Bizarro concept prior to the character's appearance in Superboy.
 The newspaper version wore a "B" on his chest, as opposed to Superman's distinctive "S".